fifteenfortyfive/website/mcsn_web/README.md

 This project also includes a production server for running an optimized build.
 The definition of this server lives in `server/`.

+First things first, create a `config/production.json` that defines the configuration for the app.
+Check `config/development.json` to see what needs to be defined.

 To run the production server, first build the app with `yarn build` in this directory, then cd into the server and run `yarn start`.

 ```
+# `build` runs with `--mode production`.
 yarn build
 cd server
 yarn start